quasarframework/app-extension-dotenv/README.md

 > WARNING
 >
-> This app extension has been updated to work with changes that will be released with `@quasar/app - 1.0.0-beta.9`.
+> This app extension has been updated to work with changes that were released with `@quasar/app - 1.0.0-beta.9`.
 If you have not upgraded to `1.0.0-beta.9` this app extension will not work.

 For creating your own Quasar App Extension see tutorials:
 1. Part 1: [here](https://medium.com/p/4a87561336ef)